-Reasonable steps were not taken to prevent unauthorised expenditure amounting to R4 466 762, as disclosed in note 30 to the consolidated and separate financial statements, in contravention of section 62(1)(d) of the MFMA.
-The majority of the unauthorised expenditure was caused by overspending on specific votes.

-Reasonable steps were not taken to prevent irregular expenditure amounting to R2 975 502 as disclosed in note 32 to the consolidated and separate financial statements, as required by section 62(1)(d) of the MFMA.
-The majority of the irregular expenditure was caused by non-compliance with supply management regulations.

-Reasonable steps were not taken to prevent fruitless and wasteful expenditure amounting to R72 999, as disclosed in note 31 to the consolidated and separate financial statements, in contravention of section 62(1)(d) of the MFMA.
+- 30. Reasonable steps were not taken to prevent unauthorised expenditure amounting to R4 466 762, as disclosed in note 30 to the annual financial statements, in contravention of section 62(1)(d) of the MFMA.
+The majority of the unauthorised expenditure was caused by overspending on specific votes. - 31.
+Reasonable steps were not taken to prevent irregular expenditure amounting to R2 975 502 as disclosed in note 32 to the annual financial statements, as required by section 62(1)(d) of the MFMA.
+The majority of the irregular expenditure was caused by non-compliance with supply management regulations. - 32.
+Reasonable steps were not taken to prevent fruitless and wasteful expenditure amounting to R72 999, as disclosed in note 31 to the annual financial statements, in contravention of section 62(1)(d) of the MFMA.
 The majority of the disclosed fruitless and wasteful expenditure was caused by penalties and interest that was paid for late submissions of employee related forms and VAT returns.